HectorRicardo/simple-music-app/README.md

         - Use the builder created in step 3 and initialize it.
             - A good way to initialize it is by defining some actions that you want the player to respond to in its initial state, such as `ACTION_PLAY` and `ACTION_PLAY_PAUSE`.
-        - Build the builder and assign it to the `MediaSession` created in the previous step.
+        - Build the builder and assign it to the `MediaSession`.
     3. Assign an instance of `MediaSession.Callback` to the `MediaSession`.
         - This instance contains the callbacks that forward to the player the commands issued from the `MediaController`.
         - Examples of callbacks: `onPlay()`, `onPause()`, `onSeekTo()`, `onSkipToNext()`